HeinNaing/HeinNaing/README.md

 ## About Me

-I'm an aspiring Backend Developer with a strong interest in web development, security, and AI.
+I'm an aspiring React & React Native Developer with a strong interest in web and mobile development, UI/UX, and AI.
 I love coding, debugging, and continuously improving my skills through real-world projects and training.

 ## 🚀 About Me